cooper/juno/doc/ts6.md

 the `use_elemental_modes: true` option.

-Also enable `use_owner`, `use_admin`, and `use_halfop` if these modes are enabled on your juno-ircd instance
+Also enable `use_owner`, `use_admin`, and `use_halfop` if these modes are enabled on your juno instance
 (with juno's default configuration, these should be enabled).

 Example configuration for PyLink 2.0+